Answer

 Why Do You Need a TFN?

-While having a TFN is not legally required, not providing one can lead to financial disadvantages, such as:
+Having a TFN is not legally compulsory, but not providing one can leave you worse off.
+For example:

-- Employers must withhold tax at the highest marginal rate (currently 47%).
+- Your employer must withhold tax at the highest rate (currently 47%).

-- You may not be able to apply for government benefits like Centrelink payments.
+- You may not be able to apply for government benefits such as Centrelink payments.

-- Your superannuation fund may deduct extra tax from your contributions.
+- Your super fund may deduct extra tax from your contributions.

-- You may experience delays when lodging your tax return.
+- You may face delays when lodging your tax return.

 How to Apply for a TFN